-Importantly and generally, where a party to the litigation has control over the requested documents and ESI that are in the possession or custody of a non-party, no subpoena should be issued to the non-party for those documents and ESI.
-In such a situation, the party's interests in as well as rights and obligations regarding the requested documents and ESI-including retention, production costs, and management of the risks associated with privilege, privacy, data security, and confidentiality-are determinative of the protections afforded to that party and non-party.
-In addition, where a non-party is related to a party to the litigation and the party to the litigation does not have possession, custody, or control of the requested information, the non-party may share such interests in as well as rights and obligations regarding the requested documents and ESI.
-On the other hand, where a non-party has sole possession, custody, or control and does not share any interest in the litigation, the non-party should be afforded the full protections of Rule 45, including cost-shifting mechanisms.
+Importantly and generally, where a party to the litigation has control over the requested documents and ESI that are in the possession or custody of a non-party, document requests to a party, rather than subpoenas to a custodial non-party, are the appropriate method to obtain discovery of those documents and ESI.
+In such a situation, the party's interests in as well as rights and obligations regarding the requested documents and ESI-including retention, production costs, and management of the risks associated with privilege, privacy, data security, and confidentiality-are determinative of the obligations imposed upon and protections afforded to that party and non-party.
+This Commentary discusses this concept further in section III.B.